leodahal4/MiniSocialMedia/README.md

 > Navbar design for messages, new post and user image
 > how many likes already on the post?
 > user can like the post
+> User can add friends
+> UserController for gettting user details

 ### not done
 > user can view specific posts but not the comments associated with those post
 > user cannot comment
-> UserController for gettting user details
-> User cannot add friends
+> code cleanup

 # Updates will be coming soon.